ekasitk/spark-on-hpc/README.md

 # Introduction

 Spark-on-HPC dynamically provisions Apache Spark clusters and run spark jobs on an HPC under its traditional resource manager.
-Currently, PBS or Torque on a linux cluster are supported.
+Currently, PBS, OAR or Torque on a linux cluster are supported.

 # Features
-* Run under PBS resource limit, i.e. number of nodes, number of cores, memory and walltime
+* Run under PBS or OAR resource limit, i.e. number of nodes, number of cores, memory and walltime
 * Multiple spark jobs (master port is selected randomly for each job) for any user
 * Only master and workers of the same job are allowed to connect together by a shared secret.